sebastianbraun96/Webterminals/README.md

 Handling of Webserial API (2.1):
-- creatin a port obkect and show accessible ports
+- create a port object and show accessible ports
 - open an port
-- send and receive data
-- closing the port
+- close the port
-- autoscroll function
-- debug mode

 Single Measurement (2.2):
-- sending a fixed command via a button
+- send a fixed command via a button
 - receiving a temperature value
 - step by step data conversion
 - autoscroll function